sadir/personal-site/index.html.md

 permalink: /
 ---

 Hey and welcome to my personal site.
-Mostly a blog but also you can also find details on my work history.
+Mostly a blog but you can also find details on my work history.